CipherWorkZ/custom-logging-agents/ffmpeg/README.md

 - Generates **summary logs** when a process ends, with duration and aggregated stats
 - Configurable via simple `.conf` file
 - Runs as a **systemd service**
+- **Bundled updater agent** automatically keeps this service up-to-date from GitHub

 ---